Agents record when a protection module rule or condition is triggered (this is known

 conditions are met.
 Some of this security event generation is configurable.
 For information

-on specific types of security events, refer to these articles:
+on specific types of security events, see the following:

 - Anti-Malware events